Brauckhoff/Group-Project/README.md

 Downloaded sra-toolkit and created a script to download SRR codes like described under the 'download'-link (Removed all additional options).
 Can be found in the data folder.
 Usage:\
 `python3 fetch_sra_multi.py <SRR-ID1> <SRR-ID2> <...>`
-> download is currently running for all mentioned accession numbers (started 01.dec 18:00)
-> is in shared folder ready to use
+> fastq for all accession numbers are in shared folder ready to use

 take a look at [screen](https://www.geeksforgeeks.org/linux-unix/screen-command-in-linux-with-examples/) to run things in background